 Under what circumstances should you delay Medicare enrollment?

-If the employer-provided coverage is a high deductible health plan and your clients want to continue contributing tax-deferred dollars into their health savings account (HSA) to pay for current or future medical care on a tax-free basis, then they must delay enrollment in Medicare.
+If the employer-provided coverage is a high deductible health plan and your client wants to continue contributing tax-deferred dollars into their health savings account (HSA) to pay for current or future medical care on a tax-free basis, then they must delay enrollment in Medicare.
 This is because the IRS does not allow an individual to contribute to an HSA when they are enrolled in Medicare.
 This rule applies even if your clients enroll only in premium free Medicare Part A. So, if they want to keep contributing to an HSA past age 65, they must delay enrollment in Medicare.

 What should you watch out for if you delay enrollment in Medicare?